julia-otran/projector/Readme.md

 ## Windows

 1. Install Java 19
+2. Install Microsoft Visual C++ Redistributable
-2. Install VLC Player (version 3.x)
+3. Install VLC Player (version 3.x)
    ### Beware
    - You must install VLC 64 bits.
 Pay attention that VLC website by default directs to the 32 bits version.
 Be sure to select the 64 bits distribution.
    - Install VLC Player on the default location.
 Other locations won't work with this software